transient-haskell/axiom/README.md

 The program will be accessed from outside docker as a web application.
 Read the documentation of Docker for your platform about how to invoke it.

-If you want to run it in a host Linux machine, you can export the JS code and the binary to a folder in the host and execute it:
+If you want to run it in a host Linux machine, you can generate the browser code and the executable from docker in the way described above.
+Then in in the host you can execute it:

 ```
-> YourProgram - p start/localhost/8080
+> ./program - p start/localhost/8080
 ```

 If you want to install Axiom in your host machine:
 --------------------------------------------------

-You need to install [stack](https://docs.haskellstack.org/en/stable/README/) and [ghcjs](https://github.com/ghcjs/ghcjs)
+You need to install [stack](https://docs.haskellstack.org/en/stable/README/) and [ghcjs](https://github.com/ghcjs/ghcjs).
+The latter is not an easy task.

 Then install Axiom in stack/ghc: